Monohybrid Cross - Inheritance Of One Gene: Definition & Example

 Genotype And Phenotype Determination

-Genotype refers to the makeup of an organism genetically, for instance, AA, Aa, or aa.
+Genotype refers to the makeup of an organism genetically, for instance, AA, Aa, or Aa.
 The phenotype refers to the expression of genes that can be identified, such as tall and short.
-Homozygous is having two identical alleles of a certain gene and is represented by AA or aa, while heterozygous has two different alleles of a certain gene, for instance, Aa.
+Homozygous has two identical alleles of a certain gene and is represented by AA or aa, while heterozygous has two different alleles of a certain gene, for example, Aa.

 Genotype and phenotype ratios can be determined using monohybrid crosses.
 This can be explained by the fact that crossing two heterozygous tall pea plants, Tt x Tt, gives the ratio 3:1 for tall, TT or Tt, to short, tt.